Locally finite variety

 In universal algebra, a variety of algebras means the class of all algebraic structures of a given signature satisfying a given set of identities.
 One calls a variety locally finite if every finitely generated algebra has finite cardinality, or equivalently, if every finitely generated free algebra has finite cardinality.

 The variety of Boolean algebras constitutes a famous example.
 The free Boolean algebra on n generators has cardinality 22^{n}, consisting of the n-ary operations 2^{n}→2.

 The variety of sets constitutes a degenerate example: the free set on n generators has cardinality n, consisting of just the generators themselves.

 The variety of pointed sets constitutes a trivial example: the free pointed set on n generators has cardinality n+1, consisting of the generators along with the basepoint.

 The variety of graphs defined as follows constitutes a combinatorial example.
 Define a graph G = (E,s,t) to be a set E of edges and unary operations s, t of source and target satisfying s(s(e)) = t(s(e)) and s(t(e)) = t(t(e)).
 Vertices are those edges in the (common) image of s and t.
 The free graph on n generators has cardinality 3n and consists of n edges e each with two endpoints s(e) and t(e).
 Graphs with nontrivial incidence relations arise as quotients of free graphs, most usefully by identifying vertices.

-The variety of sets and the variety of graphs so defined each forms a presheaf category and hence a topos.
+The variety of sets and the variety of graphs so defined each forms a presheaf category and hence a Grothendieck topos.
 This is not the case for the variety of Boolean algebras or of pointed sets.